 The skin colour of white people is nearly always depicted as pink, and we're told it's pink, but in reality its a much more subtle selection of light browns, translucency, red beneath the skin, with some blue.
 It's also often depicted as the stereotypical "Celtic" skin tone: very pale pink, turning bright pink or red when sunburned or after strenuous exercise, when many people of European descent are at least a little darker.
 Caucasians with darker shades might just be colored brown out of sheer laziness (see Phenotype Stereotype).

 Black people in fiction are always milk-chocolate brown, or even mahogany red.
-In real life, people who self-identify as 'black' can vary in color from pale (beige) to very dark (seal-brown) but this range is rarely depicted.
+In real life, people who self-identify as "black" can vary in color from pale (beige) to very dark (seal-brown) due to natural morphological variation in ethnicities, but this range is rarely depicted (the fact that seal-brown skin was a common feature of blackface and all the racist overtones that came with it certainly doesn't help).
 Aboriginals of Australia and East Indians have skin tones with a similar shade variety but they are also exemplified by a middle shade of brown or reddish Brown.
 Giving a character a top square "Starbucks" complexion, meanwhile, may make their ethicity ambiguous (light black, dark white, or beige Asian).

-East Asians run the color spectrum, from very light-skinned Manchu-Tungus peoples of the far north to dark-orange or light-to-medium-brown Austronesians (Indonesians, Filipinos, etc.) of the south.
+Asians run the whole color spectrum, from very light-skinned Manchu-Tungus peoples of the far north to dark-orange or light-to-dark-brown Austronesians in South/Southeast Asia (Indonesians, Filipinos, etc.), to say nothing of Afro-Asians who are commonly dark-skinned and frequently, as the name suggests, mistaken for black Africans.
 But most Westerners expect to see the kind of maize-yellow (like The Simpsons) complexion that no human being would have in real life unless suffering from jaundice.